Generated at: 2026-05-16 10:19:12

 The Value of Data Management

 Data management in B2B companies is operated with different objectives depending on the organization.
-While the following is just one example, methods of data utilization vary according to organizational goals.
+While the following are just examples, the methods of data utilization vary according to organizational goals.

 Sales Organization: Increasing Revenue and Streamlining Business Processes

 We classify trends such as the industry distribution and company size of our customers.
-By analyzing the scale of closed deals in conjunction with customer trends—while also leveraging historical information such as sales meeting records—we identify sources of future revenue.
-This information is then applied to corporate activities, such as optimizing outbound sales processes and approaches.
+By analyzing historical information, including sales meeting records that led to purchases, and cross-referencing this with customer trends to determine the scale of successful deals, we identify sources for new revenue.
+This information is then applied to corporate activities such as outbound sales processes and improving the efficiency of our approach.

-Furthermore, by identifying additional purchase histories of high-value customers, we can uncover cross-selling and up-selling opportunities, allowing us to consider strategies to maximize revenue from existing clients.
-By correlating purchase frequency with customer data to forecast LTV, we can improve productivity, profitability, and resource management.
+Furthermore, by identifying additional purchase histories of high-value customers, we explore opportunities for cross-selling and up-selling to maximize revenue from existing clients.
+By correlating this with purchase frequency to forecast the Lifetime Value (LTV) of each customer, we leverage these insights for productivity, profitability, and resource management.

 Marketing Organization: Optimizing Strategy Formulation and Streamlining Execution

-By segmenting customers with high potential from the market, companies can conduct sales activities in fields where they excel.
-By considering appropriate messaging for each target customer, companies can establish a favorable market position and differentiate themselves from competitors.
+By segmenting customers within the market who are deemed to have high potential, we can conduct sales activities in fields where our company excels.
+By considering appropriate messaging for each target customer, we establish a favorable positioning and differentiate ourselves from competitors.

-By defining the customer criteria for lead generation, marketing initiatives can be executed that accurately capture both the latent and explicit needs of customers.
+By defining the customer criteria for lead generation, we can execute marketing initiatives that accurately capture both the latent and explicit needs of our customers.

-Additionally, by understanding the customer journey and utilizing existing customer meeting histories and purchase data, it is possible to create effective messages and offers for similar customers, thereby implementing strategies to ensure more customers continue to use the company's products and services.
+Additionally, by understanding the customer journey and utilizing existing customer meeting records and purchase data, we can create effective messages and offers for similar customers, enabling us to implement measures that encourage more customers to continuously use our products and services.

-Although data utilization methods and evaluation metrics change depending on the objective, building an environment where multiple organizations can process and utilize data based on a single source of truth is considered a necessary investment for any company leveraging data.
+Although data utilization methods and evaluation metrics change as objectives shift, building an environment where multiple organizations can process and utilize data based on the same foundation is considered a necessary investment for any company leveraging data.

-If the data handled varies between organizations, the impact of customer-facing initiatives becomes fragmented.
+If the data handled varies between organizations, the impact of organizational initiatives on customers becomes fragmented.
 Therefore, to achieve high business results, it is crucial that communication between organizations is conducted seamlessly based on the same data.

 1. Data Integration